Orsso/orlando-toolkit/README.md

 ### Option 3: Build Executable

-> ⚠️ On Windows the provided `build.bat` will silently install Python 3.13 via **winget** if it is not detected, so you can run the build out-of-the-box.
+> ⚠️ The provided `build.bat` will silently download a portable python environnement to build the executable.
+Nothing is installed on the machine.

 ```bash
 # Windows